skelsec/aiosmb/README.md

 `smb+ntlm-password://TEST\victim:Passw0rd!1@10.10.10.2/?proxyhost=127.0.0.1&proxyport=9050`
 #### Example 8 - NTLM with password with timeout higher than normal (60s)
 `smb+ntlm-password://TEST\victim:Passw0rd!1@10.10.10.2/?timeout=60`
+#### Example 9 - Negoext certificate auth using PFX file. (eg. Azure P2P auth)
+`smb+negoext-certificate://certificate.pfx:certpass@10.10.10.2/`
+#### Example 10 - Negoext certstore auth using certificate from the current user's certstore (Windows only). (eg. Azure P2P auth)
+`smb+negoext-certstore://<subject CN of the certificate to use>@10.10.10.2/`

 # TODO
 - DCERPC:
   - Not going to lie, I'm ripping off impacket for this one.
 The whole DCERPC is a mess as a protocol.
 A word for whoever designed it: you are a bad person.
   - Interface for controlling services: object is ready and stable, but missing a lot of functionalities
   - Interface for controlling registry: object is ready and stable, but missing a lot of functionalities
-  - Interface for controlling drsuapi: looking good.
   - Any other RPC interfaces: some implemented, some not.

 # Kudos
 This project is heavily based on the [Impacket project](https://github.com/SecureAuthCorp/impacket) orignally by @agsolino.
 The DCERPC strucutre definitions and DCERPC parsing in this project is almost identical to the Impacket project.
+NEGOEXT protocol implementation was based on [this project](https://github.com/morRubin/AzureADJoinedMachinePTC) created by @rubin_mor